michalkr52/l-system-visualiser/README.md

 The visualiser allows for definition of an axiom and multiple rules.
 You can control how each character is processed for drawing, by choosing which action is triggered by which token.

-Planned features:

-- a list of recipes - sets of rules and axioms you can import with one click,
-- canvas zooming (fullscreen?),
-- recipe sharing,
-- canvas image exporting,
-- ...and many more!    <sup><sup>hopefully</sup></sup>

-I'm keeping track of features I want to implement and things to change on [my Trello board](https://trello.com/b/v6IxAPKg/l-system-visualiser).
-It's being occasionally updated with new ideas or other stuff I want to keep in mind.
+I'm keeping track of planned features and things worth keeping in mind on [my Trello board](https://trello.com/b/v6IxAPKg/l-system-visualiser).
+It's being occasionally updated regularly, when I come up with something I want to do later.
 I try to keep it tidy and free of any inconsistencies, but it's not my priority to have it perfectly organised.

 ## Usage